Measuring Information Transfer in Neural Networks: The Information Transfer Measure

+In learning problems we are concerned with how much information is learned by the model.
+A straight-forward appraoch is to measure $K(M)$:

+The conditional complexity of dataset $D$ after observing model $M$ is measured with the cross-entropy of $M$ on $D$.
+This is the remaining information in $D$ that is not encoded in the weights of $M$.

+Prior work, mainly \cite{NIPS2018_7490} and \cite{DBLP:journals/corr/abs-2003-12298} use (\ref{eqn:km}) to measure the learned information in $M$.
+However, there is a fundamental defect in this method: it measures both generalizable information and the noise simply remembered by the model.
+The last term of (\ref{eqn:km}) is heavily affected by model $M$'s degree of overfit.
+Because overfitting is common in deep learning, $K(M)$ is not directly linked with generalization.

+If we are interested in the ``knowledge'' (or patterns in the data) learned by the model, we need to use a different formulation, which we denote by $L_{model}$:

+A separate dataset $D^*$ (for example, the test set) is used to measure the codelength.
+We subtract $K(M|D^*)$ from $K(M)$ to get the generalizable information in $M$. $K(M|D^*)$ measures the noise $M$ remembered from $D$.
+By ``noise'' we mean patterns that only exist in one particular sample.
+If we let $D^*$ be infinitely large (but does not include examples in $D$), then $K(M|D^*)$ is exactly the noise in $M$ (the part of $M$ that cannot be determined even when knowing all patterns in the task).
+But in practice $D^*$ is usually of limited size, so we propose a practical measure $L_{IT}^k$ as below ($^*$ is omitted)

-By $L_{IT}(n,k)$, we intend to measure the amount of information in the model $\theta_n$ after training on a dataset $\{x_{1:n}, y_{1:n}\}$ of $n$ examples.
-Intuitively, it is measured by comparing the codelength of encoding $k$ examples with the model before ($\theta_0$) and after training ($\theta_n$).
-The more information the model gains about the task from training, the larger the reduction of codelength would be.
+Intuitively, we measure the information a model gained during training by comparing the codelength of encoding $k$ examples (not overlapping with training set) with the model before ($\theta_0$) and after training ($M$).
+The more information the model gains about the task from training, a larger reduction of codelength would be observed.
+We call it \textit{information transfer} because it is correlated with the amount of generalizable information transferred from the dataset to the model during training.